What is an User Interface?

 - We use a remote control to change TV stations on the television,

 - we activate functions in software programmes via individual menu items,

-- and we use a control panel to set the duration of a dishwasher cycle.
+- we use the control panel to set the duration of a dishwasher cycle

 In cars, there are many user interfaces (often abbreviated to UI) with which a human being – the driver – interacts with the machine – the car:

 - The car is accelerated by pressing the accelerator pedal,

 - and brakes are applied by pressing the brake pedal.